solelianus/TextSnap-API/README.md

 ---

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by solelianus